 If you’re more worried about flooding or awry electrical components than you are about thieves, you can always leave the camera app directed at the place you think most susceptible to flooding or fire.

 Before you head out on your next vacation, spend time prepping your house (or find a house sitter) to ensure you can relax while away.
-If you need assistance or more home preparation tips, contact your local HVAC technicians to discuss your needs and find the best solution.
+If you need assistance or more home preparation tips, contact your local HVAC company to discuss your needs and find the best solution.